Categories: Updates

 Overall, robust inventory management and tracking systems are crucial for businesses to operate efficiently and stay compliant with industry regulations.
 Such a system helps manufacturers monitor product quality, manage recalls, and reduce waste.

-Two key components of an effective inventory system are batch number vs lot number.
+Two key components of an effective inventory system are batch numbers and lot numbers.
 Both of these numbering systems provide several important benefits, such as below:

 • Enhanced Traceability: Knowing the origins and history of products helps in managing recalls and ensuring quality control.